Social media marketers put high value on the size of a following, so here’s a conversation that happens a lot between marketers.

-It’s worth asking.
 Would the world be a better place if you have 100k followers?
-Would that really help your business?
+Would it really help your business?
 Your career?
 Your personal life?

-People assume that there are advantages to having a large following.
-The assumed upsides fall into a few categories.
-Each have their own factors in success.
+If there are upsides to having a large Twitter following, they fall into a few categories.
+Each has their own factors in success.

-But the real benefit of Twitter (and of all social media and the internet as a whole) is the connection between people.
-It’s a powerful tool for research and networking.
-It can even help your SEO.
+But the real benefits of Twitter (and of all social media and the internet as a whole) is the connections between people.
+It’s a powerful tool for research and networking, PR and influencer marketing.
 On Twitter, you can find almost anyone you can imagine and start a conversation.

 Let’s close on a great quote from Ted Ruben: